-Comments posted by email or via the user interface are stored in plain text.
+Comments posted by email or through the user interface are stored in plain text.
 However, to leverage the formatting capabilities of modern browsers, comments can include basic formatting through the use of the popular language, Markdown.

-In fact, many people use markdown conventions when they type email or plain text documents.
+In fact, many people use Markdown conventions when they type email or plain text documents.
 These include asterisks around

-*inline text* for emphasis (formatted as inline text).
-Or a number and full stop for a numbered list:
+*inline text* for emphasis (formatted as inline text), or a number and full stop for a numbered list:

-2. some more text
+2. Some more text.

-being transformed by Markdown into a more typographically correct list like the following:
+These are transformed by Markdown into a more typographically correct list like the following:

-- some more text
+- Some more text.